BootcampersCollective/Coders-Workshop/README.md

 ### Discussion

 What happens when you type in a URL in the address bar in your browser and hit enter?

+* Looks up the IP address (DNS lookup)
+  * DNS: translates human-readable addresses (e.g. nyt.com) to an IP address why: (i.e. numbers used by machine to connect with server)
+  * nyt.com -> 12.23.456.789

+* HTTP/S request to 12.23.456.789 (address of a server)
+  * Make a GET request
+  * Received by a server --> so much stuff happens under the hood

+* Server sends back some stuff (HTML/CSS/JS)

+* Browser renders that stuff

 ### Topic

 Traditional Algos